-Like all ladies born to powerful noblemen, Frances Howard, was destined to be used as a political pawn for her family to gain more power.
+Like all ladies born to powerful noblemen, Lady Frances Howard, Countess of Somerset, was destined to be used as a political pawn for her family to gain more power.
 At the age of 14 she married 13 year old Robert Devereux, 3rd Earl of Essex.
 They were separated after the wedding, probably so the union would not be consummated.
 Sometimes this was done, when either the bride or grooms parents did not trust the other family so much.
 That way, if the other family becomes troublesome, or does not follow through on promises made, pay dowries, or a better match comes along, the marriage can be easily dissolved.
 Of course they used the excuse as “they are so young.”
 However, at the time, young people their age (or even younger) got married and had babies all the time.
 It was obvious there were some misgivings about the match from the beginning.

 While Frances’s husband was away, learning the things young Lords learn: like how to be a competent knight and kill in the name of the King… The young and beautiful Frances Howard met and fell in love with Robert Carr, 1st Earl of Somerset.
 1st Earls are always interesting characters… To be a 1st of anything, you must have pleased your King.
 Usually favorites are 1st “this or that.”
 Robert Carr, must have been a political catch… (And he even had the same name as Frances’s husband.
 Pretty convenient considering she did not have to worry about saying the wrong name if she ever had to suffer her husband’s attentions.)

 Ahhhh young love!
 Of course this ruined her relationship with her husband… Most likely when he came back, he found his young bride not interested in him at all, cold, and disgusted… How could she possibly like him, when she was in love with another man?
 Rumor was, she even made love to Robert Carr and was no longer a Virgin.